Income Withholding - Answers to Employers' Questions

-Employers withhold over 74 percent of all child support collections nationwide and frequently have questions about how to implement income withholding orders (IWOs).
+Employers withhold about 75 percent of all child support collections nationwide and frequently have questions about how to implement income withholding orders (IWOs).
 The questions and answers below offer helpful information to employers about Implementing IWOs.

 - Is there a maximum amount of money that I can withhold from an employee's paycheck?

 - How do I handle child support withholding when the employee already has garnishments or other income attachments against the paycheck?

 - If I receive an IWO from one state and the obligor or employee works in another state, which state’s law governs the IWO?